gladiusjs/html5-game-template/README.md

 for [volo](https://github.com/volojs/volo), and leans heavily on volo.
 Thanks to the contributors to both volo and create-responsive-template.

-Thanks also to Alan Kligman for helping crispify various parts of the the documentation and what we're shipping.
+Thanks to Alan Kligman for helping crispify various parts of the the documentation and what we're shipping.

 Thanks also to the authors of the following: